Managing Street Harassment Abroad

 Although there's often little you can do to prevent street harassment, the following measures may help you mitigate and prepare for it.

-Research and practice local cultural norms, including gender and dress norms.
-Many countries follow strict gender rules for how men and women interact.
+Research and practice local cultural norms, including gender, identity, and dress norms.
+Many countries follow strict gender rules for how men and women—or people perceived as such, regardless of their gender identity—interact.
 Dressing like a local may decrease unwanted attention.
-It's especially important to carefully consider how you dress in conservative countries.
+It's especially important to carefully consider how you dress in conservative countries and cultural attitudes toward LGBTQ persons.

 Conduct visualization exercises by mentally walking through “What if?” scenarios to practice how you would respond.
 This preparation improves reaction time and mitigates shock and stress during a real incident.

 If necessary, pretend to be married, engaged, or in a relationship.
 In many countries, women perceived to be wives and mothers are less likely to be harassed.
 You could wear a simple band on your wedding finger, or, if asked, share stories of your significant other back home.
-This is a hard one for me to practice because I truly value authentic travel experiences; however, in some countries, it’s exhausting to constantly explain your single status.
+Although it may be hard to put this suggestion into practice—especially if you value authentic travel experiences—it's always an option.
+In some countries, it’s exhausting to constantly explain your single status.

 Outlets to Manage Stress